Access Point Airspace Monitoring

 By default, all WatchGuard access points and wireless Fireboxes you manage from WatchGuard Cloud are considered trusted access points.
 WatchGuard's patented identification technology makes sure that WatchGuard Cloud does not generate security alerts for devices you manage in your WatchGuard Cloud account.

-You can add the MAC addresses of additional access points connected to your network that you want classified as trusted access points, such as:
+You can add the MAC addresses of additional access points connected to your network that you want to classify as trusted access points, such as:

 Make sure you add both the wired Ethernet MAC address of the access point and any BSSID MAC addresses of wireless networks broadcast by the access point to prevent Rogue and Evil Twin access point alerts.